 The Nationals had marketed the series as an appeal to Washington fans to “take back the park” from Philadelphia followers, who regularly made the two-hour trek to support their team.
 Sunday night, it became clear the enmity between the sides has extended to the players and executives as well.

 Phillies pitcher Cole Hamels admitted after the game he had drilled Nationals 19-year-old rookie Bryce Harper with a pitch on purpose.
 Monday morning, Washington General Manager Mike Rizzo blasted Hamels, calling the move “classless” and “gutless” while labeling Hamels “fake tough.”
-Rizzo called on Major League Baseball to suspend Hamels, and by Monday evening, the pitcher had been handed
+Rizzo called on Major League Baseball to suspend Hamels, and by Monday evening, the pitcher had been handed a five-game ban.

 Meanwhile, former Phillie Jayson Werth said he could hear Phillies fans taunting him as he walked off the field Sunday night with a broken left wrist, suffered after he slid to catch a fly ball.
 Werth underwent surgery Monday at the Mayo Clinic in Rochester, Minn., performed by Richard Berger, to repair a distal radius fracture.
 He will miss roughly 10 to 12 weeks.